Site map

 I do not teach model answers because I would never hire anybody who uses them.
 However, I can help you come up with your unique answers and present them in an effective way.
 I focus on teaching how to think at a job interview so even if there is an unexpected situation, you can easily manage it.

 Most people think that reading online about job interview questions and answers in English is enough.
 No!
-You need to practice it.
+You need to practice answering them and getting feedback about your answer and try new answers.
 Just imagine an actor who only reads his script but never practises it and the director does not give him any feedback.
 And the actor does not correct his mistakes and doesn't practise until perfections.

 Would you give him the role in your movie?